Champagne Louis Roederer - Vintage 2013

 About the wine:

 The palate here is very expressive and full-bodied.
-Lots of Pinot Noir character, with notes of sliced strawberries.
+Lots of Pinot Noir character, with flavors of sliced strawberries.
 Very rich, round, and assertive—it’s already so long and well-rounded.
-Abundant red fruit and berry flavors, with a crisp, mineral finish.
+Abundant pink fruits and berries, with a crisp, mineral finish.
 A new take on this wine.
 Impressive!
-Drink now or lay it down.
+Drink now or let it age.

 Discover more wines from the estate